2023 Most Focused Colleges for Molecular Genetics in the Middle Atlantic Region

 Avg Cost*

 Students have lots of options to chooose from today when trying to decide which college to attend.
-College Factual was founded, in part, to help students make the decision as to what would be the best school for them.
-Our “Schools Highly Focused on Molecular Genetics Major in the Middle Atlantic Region” ranking is part of that endeavor.
+At College Factual, we’re committed to helping you make that decision by providing information such as that found in our “Schools Highly Focused on Molecular Genetics Major in the Middle Atlantic Region” ranking.

 For this year’s “Schools Highly Focused on Molecular Genetics Major in the Middle Atlantic Region” ranking, we looked at 6 colleges that offer a degree in molecular genetics.
-That schools that top this list have a program in molecular genetics in which the largest percentage of students at the school are enrolled.
+This a ranking of the schools where the largest percentage of students has enrolled in molecular genetics.

 One Size Does Not Fit All